-A list of possible mentors and their research interests can be found below.
-This list is not inclusive; mentors at PMEL or the UW not on this list may also be considered.
+A list of potential mentors and their research interests can be found below.
+This list contains those interested in working with postdocs but is not inclusive; mentors at the local NOAA centers/laboratories or at the UW not on this list may be contacted as potential mentors.

 Tom Ackerman, Atmospheric Sciences

 My research group studies cloud formation and turbulence and improves how they are simulated in global climate and weather forecast models.
 Our research includes participating in field experiments and observational analyses (most recently the 2015 CSET and 2018 SOCRATES campaigns studying marine boundary layer clouds and their interaction with aerosols in the Northeast Pacific and Southern Oceans), three-dimensional modeling of fluid flow in and around fields of clouds, and understanding how clouds will respond to and feedback on climate change.
 My group is also exploring the application of machine learning to improved parameterizations of cloud processes and cumulus convection in climate models.
 I would be excited to mentor potential postdoctoral fellows in any of these areas, particularly in machine learning parameterization and applications of global cloud-resolving modeling.

 Kimberly Andrews, JISAO